tanyipeng834/cs441-project/README.md

 Each node’s socket listens on its assigned port and drops frames not intended for it (based on destination MAC address), simulating Ethernet behavior.

-For Ethernet Frames, the frames would be broadcasted to all nodes in the same LAN.

 ## 🛡️ Security Features